rajneesh011/jenkins-azure-aquasecure/README.md

-# jenkins-azure-userdata
+# jenkins-azure-aquasewcure
-install and configure jenkins in azure virtual machine while launching
+install and configure jenkins in azure virtual machine while launching with aquasecure